Home About Us Contact Us Helplines Newsletters Resources Conference Information

 - couple who attended a farm couple retreat

-The Sowing the Seeds of Hope program provides behavioral health services to uninsured, underinsured and other at-risk farm and ranch families and agricultural workers.
+The Sowing the Seeds of Hope program (1999-2010)provided behavioral health services to uninsured, underinsured and other at-risk farm and ranch families and agricultural workers.
 Seven states (Iowa, Kansas, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin) formed the regional program in 1999.

-SSoH accomplishments to date include:
+SSoH accomplishments include:

-• Retreats and support groups for over 700 farm men, women and families have also been held in several states.
+• Retreats and support groups for over 1,600 farm men, women and families have also been held in several states.

 • SSoH reached more three million people with public awareness and marketing activities.